aws/studio-lab-examples/open-in-studio-lab/README.md

 Just copy the url of the file you want to add the button to.
 This should work nicely for both ipython notebooks (ending in `.ipynb`) and markdown (ending in `.md`).
 For this file you are reading right now, the url is simply https://github.com/aws/studio-lab-examples/edit/main/open-in-studio-lab/README.md.

 ### 2. Copy and paste the base syntax into your file
-Next, get your hands on this base syntx.
+Next, get your hands on this base syntax.
 Here I'll render it as a code snippet for you.
 ```[![Open in SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/<your-org>/<your-repo-name>/blob/<your-branch-name>/<path-to-your-notebook>/<your-notebook.ipynb>)```

 You can park that directly in your file.
 I like putting it right at the top, under the first header.